-Get a unique bird’s-eye view of SLO CAL’s spring scenery as you fly through the air on a trapeze at Madonna Inn’s pop-up experience in San Luis Obispo.
+Get a unique bird’s-eye view of SLO CAL’s spring scenery as you fly through the air.
 At Margarita Adventures in Santa Margarita, you’ll feel the wind on your face while soaring hundreds of feet above vineyards, oak woodlands and chaparral on a thrilling zipline tour.
 Arroyo Grande also offers zipline tours at Vista Lago Adventure Park.
 Looking for something a bit less intense?
 Head to Lopez Lake for a picnic or a day of fishing.

 Get ready to hit the water because SLO CAL is abundant with water activities.
 Rent kayaks and stand-up paddleboards to explore Avila Beach, Morro Bay and San Simeon.
 Take a surfing lesson perfect for beginners with an expert from a local surf school.
 Looking for an easy cruise?
 Rent an electric boat from Baycruisers.
 Be your own captain and gather 7 of your friends for the perfect adventure in Morro Bay.